 The first step in treating alcoholism is accepting that you have a problem.
-Confronting an addiction and accepting responsibility for your actions isn’t easy.
-But it’s a necessary step on the road to treatment and recovery.
+Confronting an addiction and accepting that drinking is having a negative impact on your life isn’t easy.
+But it’s a necessary step on the road to recovery.

-There’s no “cure” for alcohol addiction.
-Overcoming addiction can be a long process that requires both personal dedication and the use of various treatments or therapies.
-The treatments for alcoholism are often dependent on:
+There’s no cure for alcohol dependence or alcoholism.
+Overcoming addiction can be a long process that requires both personal dedication and various treatments or therapies.
+Your optimal treatment plan will depend on your personal circumstances, including your:

 - level of support from family and friends

 - personal commitment to becoming and remaining sober

 If you’re ready to face your addiction, make an appointment with your doctor.
 They will likely ask you a series of questions to determine your level of addiction.
 These questions can also help them determine which treatment option is best suited to your needs.
 They may also want to speak with some of your friends or relatives to gauge your addiction, symptoms, and treatment opportunities.

 Your doctor or therapist may recommend one or more of the following treatment options: